-Years and years ago, I had thought that it was a big hard book to read.
+Years and years ago, it seemed that it was a big hard book to read.
 No way.
-It's not any more difficult to read than any other high school catechism and it is so very interesting!
+You'll find that it's not any more difficult to read than any other high school catechism and it is so very interesting!
+You can use it for 11th and 12th grade religion class.

 The Council of Trent's (1545-1563) "main object was the definitive determination of the doctrines of the Church in answer to the heresies of the Protestants; a further object was the execution of a thorough reform of the inner life of the Church by removing the numerous abuses that had developed in it."
 (Trent, Council of; Catholic Encyclopedia, 1912)